epic-gateway/resource-model/README.md

 ## Objects

 ### Account
-Each account has its own namespace: "epic-accountName".
-Account CRs are stored in their k8s namespaces.
+Each user namespace has one Account CR to store configuration that is relevant to that user namespace.
 The "acme-widgets" account's namespace, for example, would be "epic-acme-widgets".

 ### LBServiceGroup